monarch-initiative/mondo/docs/editors-guide/merging-and-obsoleting.md

 #### If new obsoletion reasons are needed

 Request from the technical team if you need additional obsolescence reasons.
 This involves:
-1. amending the QC check,
+1. amending the QC check
-2. updateing the imports/removeseed.txt file and
+2. updating the imports/removeseed.txt file and
 3. the omo_import.owl goal.

 Unfortunately, this complex process is necessary due to limitations with the OBO format, see [https://github.com/owlcollab/oboformat/issues/139](https://github.com/owlcollab/oboformat/issues/139).